life-itself/community/content/about.md

 ## Our Work

 Here at Life Itself, we engage in many different initiatives.
 Some are experiments, others stand alone works, and others are ongoing explorations.
-All are designed to create a wiser, weller world. [[/initiatives|Learn more about our initiatives here]]
+All are designed to create a wiser, weller world.
+[Learn more about our initiatives here](https://lifeitself.org/initiatives)

 ### Hubs